jlinoff/rsa_demo/README.md

 stubs for the `pyasn1` and `faker` packages.

-The theory behind RSA including descriptions of Fermats Little Theorem, the Extendend Euclidean Algorithm, Bezout's Identity, modulus arithmetic, factoring complexity, prime numbers (and their relation to the Riemann Hypothesis - a personal favorite) and the host of other concepts and history related to the RSA algorithm are not discussed here because there are so many
+The theory behind RSA including descriptions of Fermats Little Theorem, the Extended Euclidean Algorithm, Bezout's Identity, modulus arithmetic, factoring complexity, prime numbers (and their relation to the Riemann Hypothesis - a personal favorite) and the host of other concepts and history related to the RSA algorithm are not discussed here because there are so many